derpicated/dynamic_network_of_speakers/docs/topic_specification.md

 ### Information

-A general Information topic. `Information/music/stream`
+A general Information topic.

+- `Information/music/stream`: contains the stream to the music file, if applicable.

 # General notes